 - Were you injured recently?

-After your exam is over and your doctor is done asking you questions, she may recommend you get tests to help find the cause of your pain.
-These may include stool or urine tests, blood tests, barium swallows or enemas, an endoscopy, X-ray, ultrasound, or CT scan.
+After your exam is over and your doctor is done asking you questions, you may need tests to help find the cause of your pain.
+These tests may include:

 Abdominal Pain Treatment and Home Remedies

 The treatment for abdominal pain depends on its cause, and may include:

 - Medications to lower inflammation, prevent acid reflux, or treat ulcers or infection